ShainaLowenthal/-A-Pronunciation-Dictionary-App/README.md

 # -A-Pronunciation-Dictionary-App
-This project was a linguistic application that uses a pronunciation dictionary for finding words with similar pronunciation.
+This project was an assigned in class and is a  linguistic application that uses a pronunciation dictionary for finding words with similar pronunciation.